c100k/rebootx-on-prem/README.md

 As long as you respect the specification, you can develop in the language of your choice.
 To speed things up, you can generate some code using [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator).

-For instance, you can generate [Rust](https://www.rust-lang.org) code with the following commands:
+For instance, you can generate [Rust](https://www.rust-lang.org) code with the following commands :

 ```sh
 docker run --rm \